 The GCIS-GDOE Advisement Checklist is the official list used by the Georgia Career

-GCIS and GCIS Junior Guidebook to Meeting the BRIDGE Act
+GCIS and GCIS Junior Guidebook to Meeting the BRIDGE Law

 Use the following PowerPoint presentations to introduce

-how to use GCIS and GCIS Junior to meet the BRIDGE Act requirement.
+how to use GCIS and GCIS Junior to meet the BRIDGE Law requirements.
 These

 presentations are excellent resources for classroom instruction and informational meetings.
 (Best viewed as PowerPoint Slide Shows)

-Use the following step-by-step instructions to complete the BRIDGE Act activities.
+Use the following step-by-step instructions to complete the BRIDGE Law activities.

-College Credit Now encompasses the dual enrollment options available to secondary students.
+Move on When Ready (MOWR) encompasses the dual enrollment options available to high school students.